lyzadanger/lyza-dot-com/src/content/posts/2016/01/12/making-a-service-worker/index.md

 importScripts('/serviceWorker.config.js');
 ```

+Now we have `config` in our scope.
 This allows me to keep my config-like values, which may change as we go, isolated from the main logic of my service worker.
 Just a personal-preference organization thing.
+Thanks for your patience.

+### Our service worker so far

 At this point, we've registered a service worker that installs some things in a static cache, and can determine when a fetch comes in that it should respond to.

-Here's what `serviceWorker.js` looks like right now.
+**TODO**: You can review the contents of `serviceWorker.js` at this point.

-#### Writing the fetch handler
+### Writing the fetch handler

+Now we're ready to pass applicable `fetch` requests on to a handler.
 The `onFetch` function needs to:

-1. Review the `request` information and see what "kind" of asset this is
+1. Review the `request` information and see what "kind" of asset this is.
+This is my own construct, which I am calling `resourceType`.
 2. Figure out which `cache` to fetch from or store into
 3. Execute the appropriate strategy for this asset type and actually respond to the request

+#### 1. What kind of thing is being requested?

 First, I can look at the `HTTP Accept` header to get a hint as to what kind of asset is being requested.
+This helps me figure out how I want to handle it.

 ```
 function onFetch (event, opts) {